edreyer/workflow/Readme.md

     parallel {
       then(CheckInventoryWorkflow("check-inventory"))
       then(ProcessPaymentWorkflow("process-payment")) {
-        "amount" from "totalAmount" // Map from command's totalAmount to amount in ProcessPaymentCommand }
+        "orderId" from Key.of<UUID>("orderId")      // Type-safe UUID mapping "amount" from Key.of<Double>("totalAmount") // Type-safe Double mapping }
     }